dwarvesf/blog-hashnode/clkghrnya001j0amh3ncra1bb.md

 user, err := testAuthController.Login(tt.args.email, tt.args.pass)
 ```

 In this code snippet, the `EXPECT()` call is immediately followed by the `.GetUser()` call, where you define the parameters that the mock implementation of the UserClient’s `GetUser()` function should accept.
-Your test will fail if any of the test code makes calls to the `GetUser()` function that do not match the parameters you've defined.
+Your test will fail if any of the test code makes calls to the `GetUser()` function that does not match the parameters you've defined.

 To avoid hardcoding, you can replace parameters with `gomock.Any()`.
 However, where possible, use specific parameters to make your tests less ambiguous.